Skip to content

-SNORKELLING OFF CASA CARIBE
+THE CASA CARIBE REEF

-Just 500 Feet from our Shores, find the Largest Shallow Reef on Seven Mile Beach
+Explore the Largest Shallow Reef on Seven Mile Beach

 The first section, half the size of a football field, features lower, spread-out reef structures.
 To the north, discover a smaller reef with a string of elevated coral heads, including the famous ‘lobster condo,’ home to several mature lobsters.
 Other species you may observe in the wild include Sharpnose Pufferfish, Hawksbill Turtles, Southern Stingrays, Peacock Flounder, Ocean Triggerfish, Yellowtail Snapper, Lionfish, Squirrel Fish, and Rainbow Parrotfish.
 Keep an eye out for Loggerhead Turtles, Spotted and Green Moray Eels, Nurse Sharks (no teeth), and Rockfish, depending on the time and season.